bbfriend/shortcodes_xh/README.md

 # shortcodes_xh
 This plugin is to use the familiar <a href="https://codex.wordpress.org/Shortcode_API" target="_blank">WordPress shortcode syntax</a> in CMSimple_XH.
 Supports enclosing shortcodes such as [myshortcode]content[/myshortcode]

+* 2016/08 Change : Do Shortcode before cmsimple_plugins

 1:Unzip the distribution on your computer.
 2:Upload the whole directory to your server into the CMSimple_XH directory.